 It is not a foregone conclusion that we must lose teeth as we age.
 If we maintain good oral hygiene and attend regular professional cleanings and oral examinations, it is likely that we can keep our natural teeth for a lifetime.
 That involves more than just caring for the teeth themselves; we must also pay attention to structures that surround them: the gums and tooth-supporting bone.
 Gum disease, a type of infection, threatens these supporting tissues.
 That is why dental professionals are always on the lookout for early signs that patients may not notice.
-If signs of trouble become apparent in your mouth, we may suggest that you undergo periodontal therapy.
+If signs of trouble become apparent in your mouth, we may suggest that you undergo periodontal therapy with our East Hartford, CT dental office team.

 Periodontal therapy can include both surgical and non-surgical treatments to restore health to the gums and bones that support the teeth.
 We offer the following types of periodontal therapy: